 Located between the cities of Austin and San Antonio, Texas Hill Country is comprised of many towns in the central area of the state.
-I discovered amazing food quality, clever recipes, and tantalizing eats on a recent vacation with my husband, Eddie, daughter, Taylor, and soon to be son-in-law, Blake.
-Our food was so impressive that I could not wait to share them with you.
+I discovered amazing food quality, clever recipes, and tantalizing eats on a recent vacation to the Texas Hill Country.
+I traveled there with my husband, Eddie, daughter, Taylor, and soon to be son-in-law, Blake.
+Our food was so impressive that I could not wait to share my experiences with you.
 Importantly, most of these restaurants buy local and offer delicious Tex Mex, Barbecue, and German inspired dishes, three of my favorites.
 It was wonderful to find such good food and even better service and hospitality in the Lone Star state.
 Here is where we suggest that you eat in Texas Hill Country.

 Where to Eat in Texas Hill Country